abhishek08-da/sql-data-warehouse-project/README.md

 📊 Data Warehouse and Analytics Project (PostgreSQL)

-Welcome to the Data Warehouse and Analytics Project repository! 🚀 This project demonstrates an end-to-end data warehousing and analytics solution using PostgreSQL, following modern data engineering best practices.
+Welcome to the Data Warehouse and Analytics Project repository! 🚀 This project demonstrates an end-to-end data warehousing and analytics solution using PostgreSQL.
 It is designed as a portfolio project to showcase skills in data analytics, SQL development, and dimensional modeling.

 🏗️ Data Architecture